raunaqrox/pomo/README.md

  - Modes
 	- break time
 	- custom mode like Deep work where periods could be set for longer time duration

+`pomo start 10`
+starts a timer for 10 seconds
+will turn it into minutes later